repomesh/II-Commons/README.md

 This step will split the pages into chunks of a certain size, save the chunks to the chunking database, and embed the chunks.

-We use [Snowflake's Arctic-embed-m-v2.0](https://huggingface.co/Snowflake/snowflake-arctic-embed-m-v2.0) as default text embedding model.
+We use [Snowflake/snowflake-arctic-embed-m-v2.0](https://huggingface.co/Snowflake/snowflake-arctic-embed-m-v2.0) as default text embedding model.

 ```bash
 $ python . -w embed_text -d wikipedia_en